 Supervising Editor: John B. Davis

-John Davis is president of Marine Affairs Research and Education (MARE), an NGO dedicated to providing innovative services to coastal and marine resource managers worldwide.
-MARE's services include the newsletter MPA News, for which John has served as editor since 1999, and the OpenChannels.org forum on ocean planning.
-Prior to receiving his Master's degree in Marine Affairs from the University of Washington, he worked at Cutter Information Corp., editing and overseeing international publications on environmental management for an audience of corporations and government agencies.
+John Davis is president of OCTO, an NGO dedicated to providing innovative services to coastal and marine resource managers worldwide.
+OCTO's services include the newsletter MPA News, for which John has served as editor since 1999, and the OpenChannels.org forum on ocean planning.
+Prior to receiving his Master's degree in Marine Affairs from the University of Washington, he worked at Cutter Information Corp., and overseeing international publications on environmental management for an audience of corporations and government agencies.
 John also holds a Bachelor's degree in Biology from Swarthmore College.

 Editor: Sarah Carr